n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 ![Untitled](/assets/mizmor01.webp)

-Most of my recent blog posts have focused exclusively on the use of tools such as Frida, R2Frida, and Radare2.
-Each has detailed how to use these tools for automation scripting.
+Most of my blog posts recently have focused exclusively on the use of tools such as Frida, R2Frida, and Radare2.
+Each has detailed how I use them for automation scripting when reversing an iOS mobile application.

-I have wanted to give insight on how I use lldb for reversing, plus automating the process using lldb's built-in Python bindings.
-The first post will review how to use lldb to reverse a simple iOS application I built in Swift.
-The second will deal with repeating the same steps using automation.
-I am a big proponent of learning by doing when it comes to education.
-I thought I would give back to some of my readers with the opportunity to use an app I created for lldb.
+In this next series, I would like to share my workflow using lldb.
+The first post will review how to use lldb for reversing a simple iOS application I built in Swift.
+The second will deal with repeating the same steps using automation by utilizing Python bindings for lldb.
+I am a proponent of learning by doing when it comes to applying any new skill.
+Build something and then break it.

-**A few caveats:** *this post assumes you have prior coding experience in Swift, you have access to the source code you are debugging, and there is no need to play with ASLR.
+**A few caveats:** *This post assumes you have prior coding experience in Swift, you have access to the source code you are debugging, and there is no need to play with ASLR.
 At a later date, I may write a guide on reversing an iOS game using lldb locally on a jailbroken device.
 If I am not lazy* 💩

 Two resources I recommend are the book Advanced Apple Debugging & Reverse Engineering by [Walter Tyree](https://www.kodeco.com/u/tyreeapps) and the lldb documentation [here](https://lldb.llvm.org/index.html).
 If the reader is so inclined, I included a list of resources for additional reading.

 ### Swift Code

-I decided to build a simple iOS Swift application.
-It performs some basic functionality such as printing a String and an array, math calculation of two numbers, Boolean comparison operation, a String comparison, and uses a lower-level C function call.
-This can be used either on a Simulator or a physical iOS device.
+The iOS application I built is simple.
+It performs some basic functionality such as printing a String or an array, a calculation of two numbers, a Boolean comparison operation, a String comparison, and uses a lower-level C function call to print a String.
+When time allows, I may add other components to this app, such as a struct and an enum value type to modify.
+Note this can be used either on a Simulator or a physical iOS device.

-To note, I had to use static variables in this Swift program rather than declaring the initial variables via the `let` or `var` keywords exclusively.
-I found when I did I would not be able to modify the reference to these variables, and likely the real values are found at an address location via a copy of the variable.
+One challenge I faced is needing to use static variables in this Swift program rather than declaring the initial variables via the `let` or `var` keywords exclusively.
+I found when I did, I was unable to modify the reference to these variables, and likely the real values are found at an address location via a copy of the variable.
+More to come on this topic...

 Let’s dig into each of the function calls and operations.
 The first is a function to print a statement in Swift.